agmoss/klearlink/docs/api-docs/API.md

 - `200 Ok`: Lending instance successfully updated.

 :::info
-The use of the Data ETL interface will automatically update your existing loan records in Clearlinc, effectively eliminating the need to update your records via API.
+The use of the Clearsync interface will automatically update your existing loan records in Clearlinc, effectively eliminating the need to update your records via API.

 :::